geoffmomin/neracoos/README.md

 This program is used for extracting NERACOOS  data .
 The user can extract data based on time period, geographic range, depth range, and/or type, name of sites.

 After running this program, you can obtain a file of data in same folder as this program.
-The file is named according to the date and time it was created.
+The file is named by the sites.

 How to use it: